dashpay/dips/dip-ct.md

 A confidential transaction contains the following data :

-  * A 33 byte Pederson commitment to the amount being transferred
+  * A 33 byte Pedersen commitment to the amount being transferred
   * A BP rangeproof that ensures the amount transferred is inside a certain interval between 0 and 2^N - 1
     * To support all potential value transfers between 0 and 21M the BP rangeproof needs N equal to 52
     * The exact size of the proof depends on the number of inputs and outputs